 Yes, a Knossos audio guide is well worth it for independent travellers, as the partly reconstructed ruins mean little without explanation.

 For most independent visitors, a Knossos audio guide is genuinely worth it.
-The site is large, complex and heavily reconstructed, and without any explanation it can be a confusing and underwhelming walk among old stones, with little sense of what you are looking at.
+The site is large, complex and heavily reconstructed, and without any explanation it can be a confusing walk among old stones, with little sense of what you are looking at.
 An audio guide solves this for a very small cost, providing the context, history and stories that bring the Minoan palace to life.
+It answers the questions the ruins raise, from what the throne room was for to why the frescoes are copies.

 Frequently Asked Questions